 You may be surprised to read this: Non-custodial wallets are the original wallets in the crypto world.
 Back when crypto wasn’t well-known, tech enthusiasts used these wallets to send and receive crypto among each other without an intermediary like a crypto exchange.

-Non-custodial wallets require a few extra steps, like backing up your wallet with backup phrases, instead of an email address.
+Non-custodial wallets require a few extra steps, like backing up your wallet with recovery phrases, instead of an email address.
 But these days, most non-custodial wallets are quite intuitive.
 The setup process have been so refined that it’s easy to follow the setup instructions and doing it right.

-Another advantage to storing crypto in a non-custodial wallet is that you are in full control of the security and management of your crypto funds.
+Another advantage of storing crypto in a non-custodial wallet is that you are in full control of the security and management of your crypto funds.
 You basically own the “master key” that has access to your crypto funds, and not a third-party custodian.

 Learn the fundamentals: How do crypto wallets work?